 According to Professor Ted Kaptchuk a mind-body researcher from the Harvard-affiliated Beth Israel Deaconess Medical Center:

 “The placebo effect is more than positive thinking – believing a treatment or procedure will work.
 It’s about creating a stronger connection between the brain and body and how they work together.”

-Remember, you are capable of changing the environment that you live in and therefore you are capable of changing your life.
 Dr. Lipton states that, “When we change our thoughts, behaviors and beliefs, we can change our biology.”